regindex/STPD-index/README.md

 ## Reference and citation

-[1] Ruben Becker, Davide Cenzato, Travis Gagie, Sung-Hwan Kim, Ragnar Groot Koerkamp, Giovanni Manzini, Nicola Prezza: Compressing Suffix Trees by Path Decompositions , ArXiv 2025. ([go to the paper](https://arxiv.org/abs/2506.14734))
+[1] Ruben Becker, Davide Cenzato, Travis Gagie, Sung-Hwan Kim, Ragnar Groot Koerkamp, Giovanni Manzini, Nicola Prezza: Compressing Suffix Trees by Path Decompositions, ArXiv 2025. ([go to the paper](https://arxiv.org/abs/2506.14734))

 ## Contacts

-If you notice any bugs, please feel free to report them by opening a Git issue or by contacting us at davidecenzato Unive email.
+If you notice any bugs, please feel free to report them by opening a Git issue or by contacting us at davide[dot]cenzato[at]unive[dot]it.

 ## Funding